-Ms. Maha is currently the CEO for Misr Real Estate Assets Management co., serves as a Non-Executive Board member at Egyptian Real Estate Fund and a Non-Executive Board member at the Industrial & Engineering Enterprises CO.
+Ms. Maha is currently the CEO for Misr Real Estate Assets Management co., serves as a Non-Executive Board member at Egyptian Real Estate Fund.

 She started her professional career in the USA at Citibank, Vanguard Financial Institution and Washington Mutual, working in the primary and secondary mortgage market as well as managing several branches and SMEs in Southern and Northern California.